 The purpose of an SOP for event pros is to create a cohesive team by establishing understandable expectations.
 This will not only help create an environment where your team thrives, but will also improve the client experience.

 Establishing guidelines for client communication will help clients feel cared for, while having consistent quotes and projects will make sure team members can assist clients quickly and accurately.
-When challenges do arise, your team will have tools in place to address them — and if not, make a new SOP for it!
+When challenges do arise, your team will have tools in place to address them — and if not, make a new event SOP for it!

 Learn More About Goodshuffle Pro